hortonworks-spark/spark-atlas-connector/README.md

 > All "inputs" and "outputs" in multiple queries are accumulated into single "spark_process" entity when there're multple queries running in single Spark session.

-Unfortunately, we got lost on history for this.
-We assume this approach could concentrate overall impacts on the single Spark process for who ran for when, but it's not pretty clear why application id was taken.
+There're pros and cons regarding which is used for unit of "spark_process".
+Currently SAC uses "application ID" as unit - this approach could concentrate overall impacts on the single Spark process for who ran for when.

-We've filed #261 to investigate changing the unit of "spark_process" entity to query, but it doesn't mean we will change it soon.
+But we also received other voices on this approach - lineage/relationship graph in "spark_process" are too complicated and confused and less meaningful.
+It's valid voice, we've filed #261 to investigate changing the unit of "spark_process" entity to query.
+It doesn't mean we will change it soon.
 It will be address only if we see the clear benefits on changing it.

 > Only part of inputs are tracked in Streaming query.

-This is from design choice on "trade-off": Kafka source supports subscribing with "pattern" which SAC cannot enumerate all matching existing topics, or even all possible topics (even it's possible it doesn't make sense, though).
+This is from design choice on "trade-off": Kafka source supports subscribing with "pattern" and SAC cannot enumerate all matching existing topics, or even all possible topics (even it's possible it doesn't make sense, though).

 We found "executed plan" provides actual topics which each (micro) batch read and processed, but as a result, only inputs which participate on (micro) batch are being included as "inputs" in "spark_process" entity.